-Best Graphic Cards for Ethereum MiningUpdated on: August 4, 2018
+Best Graphic Cards for Ethereum (ETH) MiningUpdated on: April 11, 2019

 In 2008, a massive storm has hit the Internet, crypto currencies.
 With the introduction of Bitcoin, a serious development took its start.
 The digital gold has seen its debut.

 The first transaction done with Bitcoins was just a dude buying a pizza for 10,000 Bitcoins.
 Now, more than 8 years later, a single Bitcoin is worth around $5000 (at time of writing).